arashThr/arashtaher/content/_index.md

 ---

 I like making stuff and building things.
-Let me know if i can help you, or if you're interested in joining me.
+Let me know if you have a problem that I can help you tackle, or if you're interested in joining me in solving one.
 Here's [my resume](/resume/arashtaher.html) for the crawling bots.

 Working on [Pensive](https://getpensive.com) now :loading